Girls und Panzer das Finale: Production

 In May 2020, production for the third film, titled Girls und Panzer das Finale: Part 3, was confirmed to be continuing amidst the COVID-19 pandemic, with Mizushima stating that the staff had begun to edit the film and prepare for the cast's dialogue recording.
 The dubbing began in September 2020 and was completed the following month.
 The film was completed in March 2021.
 Sentai Filmworks revealed the English staff and dub cast for the film in December 2022.

 Production for the fourth film, titled Girls und Panzer das Finale: Part 4, began in April 2021.
 The dubbing was completed in June 2023.
 The final cut was finished in July 2023, with the film's runtime to be around 53 minutes.
 Studio Katyusha used 3DCG for about 800 cuts and Unreal Engine for another 600 or more cuts.
 In September 2023, Shion Wakayama was revealed to be voicing Jouko.
 That month, the film was completed.
 New characters were revealed in October 2023, namely Konomi Tada as Yuri, Ai Kayano as Tami, Ikumi Nakagami as Tomi, Nozomi Nakazato as Reino, Satomi Akesaka as Ari, Satomi Moriya as Hida, Sumire Uesaka as Iruma and Katsuya, Misato Fukuen as Cranberry, Kana Ueda as Vanilla, and Yuka Iguchi as Peach.

 Mizushima began working on the fifth film, titled Girls und Panzer das Finale: Part 5, in September 2023.
-He stated the film would focus on depicting the "everyday lives" of the characters.
 The dubbing began in August 2025.
+Rikuhiro Sukegawa, who is affiliated with MAPPA, joined the staff as one of the directors of photography in March 2026.
+The dubbing was completed in July 2026.
+The film was completed by August 2026, with Mizushima stating that new characters will appear in it.

+Storyboarding for the sixth film, titled Girls und Panzer das Finale: Part 6, began in September 2024.